Meet the show hosts who make Everett KRKO the best and most entertaining radio show in Snohomish County.

 His Norwegian ways began 11 years ago when he met his wife, Victoria.
 Since then, he’s become a member of the Leif Erikson Lodge, Norwegian Commercial Club, the Norwegian American Chamber of Commerce and the Nordic Heritage Museum, as well as a board member for the Leif Erikson Lodge and Norse Home.
 He’s the emcee for the annual N.A.C.C.
 Juleboard, the announcer for the Syttende Mai parade in Ballard and has actually emceed 15 Lutefisk eating contests.

-NorthSound Updates are provided by Tom Lafferty during the mid-day and afternoon hours on KRKO.
+NorthSound Updates are provided by Tom Lafferty during the mid-day and afternoon hours on KRKO and KXA.
 Tom also joins Steve Willits as co-hosts of Prep Sports Weekly on Thursday nights.
 During the high school football and basketball seasons you’ll find Tom on-air as he keeps you up-to-date with all the play-by-play action of our selected games and scores from around the league.

 "Tall Tom” has been the in-stadium announcer and music director of the Everett AquaSox for 35 years and received the Joe Martin Award as an Outstanding Contributor to the Northwest League of Professional Baseball.
 He will substitute, on occasion, as the PA announcer for the Everett Silvertips and served as announcer for the Washington Stealth Indoor Lacrosse team.
 Tom also announced Men’s & Women’s Basketball for the Goodwill Games in Seattle in 1990 and is the Master of Ceremonies for the Snohomish County Sports Hall of Fame Banquet each fall.

-Tom has been inducted into the Snohomish High School Hall of Fame.
+Tom has been inducted into the Snohomish High School Hall of Fame, and was recently awarded the Dave Duvall Meritorious Award for his contributions to the WIAA Northwest District One.

 Maury (Maury The Movie Guy) can be heard weekdays 6am-9am on the Tim Hunter Show.
 He will give you the scoop on everything streaming, TV and Movies.